Cathyann174/world_happiness_case_study/README.md

 Overview

-The goal of the case study was to understand what makes people happy abd how is happiness measured.
+The goal of the case study was to understand what makes people happy and how it is measured.

 Data Understanding